d17012002/ticket-booking-API/README.md

 ## ticket-booking-API
-API for a booking system where we have 500 seats that can be booked.
-API to fetch available seats, book seat of two or more users simultaneously with consistency.
-User is be able to select seat which they want to book also enables cancelling of the booked seats.
+It is a booking system API where we have 500 seats that can be booked, using this API user can fetch available seats, book seat of two or more users simultaneously with consistency.
+User can also select seat which they want to book also enables cancelling of the booked seats.

 POST method: https://ticket-booking-api01.herokuapp.com/booking <br>
 `/booking` route - Takes 3 parameters as key value pair. <br>